 Meeting other dogs in public – let them meet!

-When your dog approaches other dogs, try not to restrain him forcefully.
+When your dog approaches other dogs, like in a dog park, try not to restrain him forcefully.
 Rather let both dogs cautiously, but confidently come together to sniff and meet.
 Watch both carefully for any aggressive posturing and remember dogs are by nature pack animals and generally like meeting other dogs.
 Remember, When you pull back on the leash, it causes your dog to assume an unintentionally aggressive posture that can be misunderstood by other dogs.

 Socializing at home – this is actually a majority of its socializing!